virbula/proxmox-backup/docs/network-management.rst

 When upgrading kernels, adding PCIe devices or updating your BIOS, automatically generated network interface names can change.
-To alleviate this issues, Proxmox Backup Server provides a tool for automatically generating .link files for overriding the name of network devices.
+To alleviate this issues, Proxmox Backup Server provides a tool for automatically generating `systemd .link`_ files for overriding the name of network devices.
 It also automatically replaces the occurrences of the old interface name in ``/etc/network/interfaces``.

 The generated link files are stored in ``/usr/local/lib/systemd/network``.
 For the interfaces file a new file will be generated in the same place with a